Bundaberg Rum to Fund Hospo Boost

 Oh, but it's just for Queenslanders, right?
 Wrong!
 It's more accessible than you might think.

-Bundaberg Rum Marketing Experience Manager Duncan Littler explains to Triple M's JB & Jules how it works:
+Bundaberg Rum Marketing Experience Manager Duncan Littler explains to JB & Jules how it works:

 Applications are open, so what are you waiting for?
 Register your business now and we might just get back to looking at our loved ones over a frothy instead of a frozen Zoom screen sooner.